klamma/ar-for-eu-book/_pages/chapters/apm.md

   - Jenkins: Open source self-hosted
   - Travis CI: Hosted solution

-Integration Hell: Integration problems because of missing early testing.
+**Integration Hell**: Integration problems because of missing early testing.
 There is even more than that.
 If you ever wondered why you have Facebook app updates multiple times a day, here is the answer.